 When we commenced action the same day as receiving our client’s instruction, the response from the debtor was immediate, and as expected, they regurgitated the same excuse for withholding payment on the basis that there were issues with the services provided.
 By return, we requested full details of the alleged queries, including documentary evidence to support that the queries genuinely existed, along with copies of the correspondence in which the queries had been previously raised and verified with our client.

 It is not unusual for services to be queried or invoices to be disputed.
-Often, the query is genuine and can be resolved if both parties maintain communication and supply each other with the necessary information to resolve the debt.
-However, if a debtor alleges that there is a problem with the service or goods that you have supplied and then fails to provide you with details on why they believe there is an issue, it is a blatant attempt to delay or even evade pay the money you are owed.
+Often, the query is genuine and can be resolved if both parties maintain communication and supply each other with the necessary information to resolve the dispute.
+However, if a debtor alleges that there is a problem with the service or goods that you have supplied and then fails to provide you with details on why they believe there is a genuine issue, it is usually a blatant attempt to delay or even evade paying the money you are owed.

-The threat of legal action from a third party, especially if that third party is Advocate, is usually enough to secure payment and resolve your bad debt issue.
+The threat of legal action from a third party, especially if that third party is Advocate, is usually enough to resolve a spurious dispute and secure payment.